Editor’s note: This post was updated on May 13, 2019.

-The Trump administration is systematically weakening the EPA and seeking to dismantle key new authorities and mandates Congress just gave it under the reformed Toxic Substances Control Act.
+The Trump administration is systematically weakening the EPA and seeking to dismantle key new authorities and mandates Congress gave it under the reformed Toxic Substances Control Act.
 This with the goal of shifting critical policies to serve the chemical industry’s agenda instead of protecting public health.

-1. Shelved proposed bans of 3 toxic chemicals
+1. Blocking, weakening bans of 3 chemicals

-Less than a year later, with a new president in the White House, the EPA has indefinitely delayed action on these chemicals by moving the proposed bans from active to “long-term action” status.
+Less than a year later, with a new president in the White House, the EPA shelved the bans, two of them indefinitely, by moving them from active to “long-term action” status.

-2. Issued new and illegal rules for TSCA
+2. Issued illegal rules for implementing TSCA

 The proposed rules – released at the tail end of the Obama administration – were fair and faithful to the law.
 But the final rules published in July 2017 did a U-turn from those that had been proposed and now reflect the wish list of the chemical industry.

-3. Reversed course on new chemical reviews
+3. Reversed course on chemical reviews

 Get policy and political updates